MrMadguy64/Android-x86-Helper/README.md

 These scripts allow fully automated Android-x86 project building and contain some patches for common problems, found around internet.

 Please note: I'm experienced programmer, but I'm new to Linux and bash, so there can be better solutions for some tasks, like detecting already applied patches, patching files and allowing patch reverting in case of config changes.
-For now config changes aren't supported.
+For now config changes are experimental.
 I.e. you should set your config in stone before doing anything else.

 Scripts aim at building on virtual machine or live session.
 Builing on real system is possible, but not recommended.